 The Mary McLeod Bethune Council House will be temporarily closed for construction beginning November 28, 2016.
 The National Park Service (NPS) is installing a fire suppression and security system in the Council House.
 These upgrades will help protect the historic building and museum collections for future generations of visitors.
 Read the Record of Determination.

-The park is expected to re-open on October 27, 2018 Construction equipment may impact travel and parking on Vermont Ave. at times.
+The park is expected to re-open fall 2018.
+Construction equipment may impact travel and parking on Vermont Ave. at times.
 The National Archives for Black Women’s History (NABWH) will remain open to researchers at the Museum Resource Center.

 Since 2014, the NPS has done several projects to preserve the Mary McLeod Bethune Council House.
 The NPS has repaired the front facade, repointed masonry, and repaired plumbing and drains.